Mohanappriya0106/Aerele_Technologies_Internship/Day1/Exercise/README.md

 ## Objective

-This exercise demonstrates the Python concepts learned during Day 1 of the Aerele Internship.
+This exercise demonstrates the Python concepts learned during Day 1 of the Internship.

 ## Concepts Covered